PaulyDuk/sunshine-minds/README.md

 <h1 id="ai">AI implementation</h1>

 AI was used within the code to help generate large code blocks with little effort, both with the chat functionality in VSCode as well as the inline editor for smaller changes.
 This allowed for rapid design layouts with minimal repitition of coding myself.
-This would sometimes take a few prompts to get the exact format I was requested.
+This would sometimes take a few prompts to get the exact format I requested.
 I would also find that sometimes the code would get bloated when trying to revise a layout the AI provided and it was best to clear the code and start again with a more direct prompt.
 AI was also used to quickly style certain sections, although I would take the code itself to add to my styles.css file manually rather than use the inline CSS it preferred.

 A small amount of debugging with AI was also used to help understand some of the code, although this was minimal.
 I was monstly able to use the skills I have learned so far through Code Institute to understand the code and make any changes requried.
 AI was also used to write some of the written content, though I checked and verified this information myself to ensure it was correct and relevant.